INTPART International Partnerships for Excellent Education, Research and Innovation

-- Researcher projects funded by the Research Council;
+- Researcher project, funded by the Research Council;

 - Researcher projects and centre schemes funded by NordForsk or the Nordic Council of Ministers;

-Information about the project being funded, including the scheme it is funded under, project number and other project identification, is to be entered in the online grant application form under ‘Other relevant programmes/activities/projects’.
+Information about the project being funded, including the scheme it is funded under, project number and other project identification, must be entered in its own template.

-The maximum number of applications an applicant organisation may submit is determined by the size of the institution:
+The Project Owner may submit a maximum number of grant applications based on the size of the institution: